cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/ctl_conversationsdb.rst

     information can all be recalculated (eventually) from message headers, using the **-b** option.

+.. option:: -Z, --clearcid

+    Remove all conversation information from the conversations database for user *userid*, and from all the user's mailboxes for conversations matching one CID only.
+The information can all be recalculated (eventually) from message headers, using the **-b** option.

 .. option:: -b, --rebuild

     Rebuild all conversation information in the conversations database